Property Versus Shares

 If you have not asked yourself the question, you have probably heard it raised – ‘so what’s a better investment, property or shares?’
 The forum is typically a backyard BBQ between family and friends.
 Sure enough, it will spark interest with certain ardent supporters of one asset class over the other, keen to add their 2 cents worth of homespun wisdom to the mix.

 Having heard one too many ill-informed responses to this question, I have decided to write this short article outlining my view on the question.
-As a property investor, share investor, and qualified financial planner, I will hopefully provide you with a more intuitive response than those you may have heard in the past.
+As a property investor, share investor, and qualified financial planner, I will hopefully provide you with a more intuitive response than those you may have heard.

 Property